Frequently Asked Questions

 Emissions reduction projects

-A carbon offset is a certificate representing the reduction of one metric ton (2,205 lbs) of carbon dioxide equivalent (CO2e) emissions, the principal cause of climate change.
-Although complex in practice, carbon offsets are fairly simple in theory.
-If you develop a project that reduces carbon dioxide emissions, every ton of emissions reduced results in the creation of one carbon offset.
-Project developers can then sell these offsets to help finance their projects.
+A carbon credit is a certificate representing the reduction of one metric ton (2,205 lbs) of carbon dioxide equivalent (CO2e) emissions, the principal cause of climate change.
+Although complex in practice, carbon credits are fairly simple in theory.
+If you develop a project that reduces carbon dioxide emissions, every ton of emissions reduced results in the creation of one carbon credit.
+Project developers can then sell these credits to help finance the construction and ongoing operation of their projects.

 What activities should I offset?

-Offsets should be used for all activities that add to your carbon footprint.
+Carbon credits can be used to offset carbon emissions from all activities that add to your carbon footprint.

 We encourage individuals and organizations alike to first reduce their carbon footprint as best they can.
-Most of us can’t reduce our carbon footprint to zero, so offsets should be used to mitigate the impact of these remaining emissions.
+Most of us can’t reduce our carbon footprint to zero, so carbon credits should be used to offset the impact of these remaining emissions.

 For individuals, the three most common and measurable activities include: